maigesPack: A Computational Environment for Microarray Data Analysis: Some examples

 \section{Some examples}

-In this section we demonstrate the functionality of \pkg{maigesPack} using a dataset with some observations of gastro-esophageal data.
-This dataset was analyzed by our group and resulted in a publication of a research article in {\em Cancer Research} \citep{gomes_7127_2005}.
-Following we will show some data analysis examples using a piece of this dataset, that is included as part of the package, as \code{gastro} dataset.
-The original data have 4800 spots (approximately 4400 unique genes) and 172 chips with dye swap, what resulted in a dataset of 86 samples.
-The sub-dataset included in this package has 500 spots (representing 486 unique genes) and 40 chips (from 20 observations).
+In this section we demonstrate the functionality of \texttt{maigesPack} using a dataset with some observations of gastric-esophageal data.
+This dataset was analyzed by our group and resulted in a research article in {\em Cancer Research} \citep{gomes_7127_2005}.
+Following we will show some data analysis examples using a piece of this dataset, that is included as part of the package, as \texttt{gastro} dataset.
+The original data have 4800 spots (approximately 4400 unique genes) and 172 chips with dye swap (86 unique samples).
+The sub-dataset included here has 500 spots (representing 486 unique genes) and 40 chips (20 observations).

-The implementation we did use some variables (known into \pkg{maigesPack} as labels) for samples and genes.
-For \code{gastro} dataset we have three important labels for samples and 5 important labels for genes.
-To samples we have {\em Sample} that shows an unique identification to each observation, {\em Tissue} that shows the tissue classification for each observation (Aeso is Adenocarcinoma from esophagus, Aest is adeno from stomach, Neso is normal esophagus and Nest is normal stomach) and {\em Type} that shows the general type of the observations (Col is columnar tissue and Sq is squamous tissue).
-For genes the important labels are {\em Name}, {\em GeneId}, {\em GeneName}, {\em ClusterId} and {\em Annot}.
+The implementation we did use some variables (named labels) for samples and genes.
+For \texttt{gastro} dataset we have three important labels for samples (or patients) and 5 important labels for genes.
+For patients we have \textit{Sample} that shows an unique identification to each observation, \textit{Tissue} that shows the tissue classification for each observation (\textit{Aeso} is Adenocarcinoma from esophagus, \textit{Aest} is adeno from stomach, \textit{Neso} is normal esophagus and \textit{Nest} is normal stomach) and \textit{Type} that shows the general type of the observations (\textit{Col} is columnar tissue and \textit{Sq} is squamous tissue).
+For genes the important labels are \textit{Name}, \textit{GeneId}, \textit{GeneName}, \textit{ClusterId} and \textit{Annot}.